acrlabs/simkube/docs/infra/ci-sim.md

 }
 ```

 You will need to generate an pair of access tokens for in AWS for the IAM user you are using to access AWS resources.
+Hang onto those you will need them when you configure the secrets.

 ## 1. GitHub Permissions